0xCh3ckm4t3/0xCh3ckm4t3/README.md

-## 👋 Hey there
+## 👋 Hey there, its me

 🎯 23 | Self-Taught Hacker | Lazy Hunter™ | Exploit
 🔍 Currently grinding through active HTB machines and AI/ML Prompt Engineering 🎓 Certified in:
 - 🛡️ Burp Suite Practitioner
 - 🧪 PentesterLab
 - ☁️ AWS & more
+- 🚀 Open to collab on LEH and Bug Hunting (Active on X and Insta)
 ---

 💭 I break things to learn how they work.
-💻 Passionate about web security, bug bounties and web3 security.
+💻 Passionate about web security, bug bounties and CTFs.
-⏳ Always leveling up — one shell at a time.
+⏳ Always leveling up.

 > 🐚 `$ whoami`: Lazy but lethal.